How to Turn Your Lyrics Into a Real Song with AI

 If you love it: Download it.
 It's yours — commercially licensed, no royalty issues.
 Use it on YouTube, share it on socials, play it at a wedding, put it in a short film.
 Neume songs are yours to keep forever.

 If it's close but not quite: Use Remix.
-Select the section that's off — maybe the bridge feels too upbeat for the mood, or the vocal style doesn't match your vision.
-Rewrite the description for just that section and regenerate.
+Select the section that's off — maybe the bridge feels too upbeat for the mood, or the chorus melody doesn't land.
+Rewrite the lyrics for just that section and regenerate.
 The rest stays intact.

 If the genre is wrong: Same lyrics, different description.
 Your heartbreak poem might not work as pop but might be devastating as slow jazz.
 Try a completely different genre with the same words.
 Sometimes the lyrics find their home on the second or third attempt.